KentiCopilot

 Key KentiCopilot components

-The following graph shows available KentiCopilot tools and resources.
+The following graph shows the available KentiCopilot tools and resources.

 KentiCopilot tools and resources